 Azure App Registration for Select SharePoint Sites

-This post explains how to create an Azure App Registration and configure it to provide your application access to specific SharePoint sites.
+How to create an Azure App Registration and configure it to provide your application access to only select SharePoint sites.

-The Azure App Registration provides your application permissions to various sources, like SharePoint, removing the need to run it using a user account.
+The Azure App Registration provides your application the permissions it needs to various sources, in this example, SharePoint.
+This eliminates the need to run your application using a user account.

-Instead of giving full control to all of SharePoint, we want our app to access select sites.
-We can use PowerShell to set which we want the application to have permissions for.
+In this specific example, rather than giving our app complete control over all of SharePoint, we want it to have access only to select SharePoint sites.
+We can use PowerShell to specify exactly which sites the application should have permissions to.

-Follow these steps to create an Azure App Registration using a self-signed certificate.
+Follow the following steps to create an Azure App Registration using a self-signed certificate.

 • Save the .cer and .pfx files and the information used to create the certificate.